h4sh5/sshoq/README.md

 > Similarly to OpenSSH, the server must be run with root priviledges to log in as other users.

+### Deploying with docker compose

+It's probably safer to deploy with docker compose for now.
+Use the docker-compose.yml provided.

 ### Deploying with systemd

 An example systemd file has been provided at [sshoq.service](systemd/sshoq.service) - the command line arguments should be changed to fit your configuration, but overall it just works.